This post may contain affiliate links. Please read my Disclosure for more info.

 My first encounter with meditation was in my mid-twenties when I was studying karate.
 Although I had already achieved my Black Belt, I knew instinctively that my training had only just begun.
 My karate coach was excellent, but I wanted to go deeper.

 I had heard about Mervyn Etienne and his unorthodox training methods, and I was intrigued.
-I wasn’t sure if I was at a high enough level, but luckily Mervyn saw something in me and took me on.
+At the time, I wasn’t sure if I was at a high enough level, but luckily Mervyn saw something in me and took me on.
 He and his wife Laura invested time training me – and I loved every minute.

-I often look back on those times as the ‘Golden Years.’
+Often I look back on those times as the ‘Golden Years.’
 The training was physically tough!
 It involved vertical hill runs, lifting seriously heavy weights, and being stretched in directions that I didn’t think my body was built for!

 My Meditation Journey

-25 years ago, these methods were unusual to say the least.
+Unquestionably 25 years ago, these methods were unusual to say the least.
 While other Karateka were practicing their punches before competitions, I was visualising winning.
 Mervyn and Laura were like family, and I really believe that their support has helped me to become the person I am today.

 Life throws you curveballs, but the more tools you have, the easier that obstacles and problems are to deal with.
 Laura Etienne is still my go-to for problem-solving.
 She is still the only person I know, who can actually make me roll around the floor with laughter – a rare thing these days!